Breaststroke Breathing Technique

 This swimming stroke needs a powerful leg kick, and it is this leg kick that gives a natural body lift.

-Together with the arm action, enough lift should enable the mouth to clear the water surface to inhale.
+Together with breaststroke arm action, enough lift should enable the mouth to clear the water surface to inhale.

-The most common mistake made with the breathing technique for breaststroke is failing to exhale during the glide phase making it impossible to inhale again or forcing the swimmer to use an explosive breathing technique.
+The most common mistake with breathing when swimming breaststroke is failing to exhale during the glide phase, making it impossible to inhale again or forcing the swimmer to use an explosive breathing technique.

 When swum recreationally, exhaling during the glide phase of the stroke is more efficient and uses less energy.

-Using a woggle or swim noodle under the arms provides support and allows the swimmer to swim in slow motion while practising the breathing technique.
-Extending the body into a long glide as exhalation takes place ensures the breathing takes place simultaneously, keeping the stroke at its most efficient.
+Using a woggle or swim noodle under the arms provides support.
+It allows the swimmer to swim in slow motion while practising the breathing technique.
+Extending the body into a long glide as exhalation occurs ensures that breathing happens seamlessly with the whole stroke cycle, keeping the stroke most efficient.